PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 when they are processed on resources with limited time slots and local scratch disk spaces.
 The task input is logically split to multiple subsets and each job gets a subset to produce output.
 The collection of job output is the task output.
 Each job has a unique identifier **PanDA ID** in the system.
+Generally one pilot processes one job on a worker node.
+However, it is possible to configure the pilot to process multiple jobs sequentially or concurrently on a worker node if compute resources allow such configurations, to reduce the number of interactions with those resources.

 Job status sequentially changes as follows: